heyuanmni/heyuanmni.github.io/_pages/about.md

 I am a PhD student in the Biological Engineering Department at MIT.

-I graduated *Summa Cum Laude* from UC Berkeley in May 2024, with Bachelor of Arts degrees in Molecular and Cell Biology and Data Science, and a Bachelor of Science degree in Business Administration.
+I graduated *Summa Cum Laude* from UC Berkeley in May 2024 with Bachelor of Arts degrees in Molecular and Cell Biology and Data Science, as well as a Bachelor of Science degree in Business Administration.

-Financial markets often fail to address important issues when they lack funding incentives.
-We see this, for example, in the underfunding of novel antibiotic discovery and tuberculosis vaccine development, despite the need.
-My research seeks to address these problems at large, using basic scientific advances to change our assumptions and create viable financing models for underserved indications.
+Financial markets often overlook critical issues due to inadequate funding incentives.
+This is evident in the underfunding of novel antibiotic discovery and tuberculosis vaccine development, despite their critical need.
+My research seeks to address these broader problems.
+I aim to leverage basic scientific advances to challenge existing assumptions and develop viable financing models for underserved disease indications.

 From here, I am broadly interested in two areas of research: (i) exploring molecular co-evolution between organisms and natural systems to guide cost-effective vaccine development, and (ii) understanding immunological aging to advance pan-immune rejuvenation strategies.